Selous Game Reserve

 Ready to start planning your adventure?

-Situated in the cooler highlands of the renowned Selous Game Reserve is Beho Beho — an intimate wilderness retreat that offers its guests exceptional
+Beho Beho is an intimate wilderness retreat that offers its guests exceptional wildlife encounters through a variety of safari adventures.

 The Ngorongoro Crater in Northern Tanzania, once a gigantic volcano, is the largest intact caldera in the world.